shawn-nyk/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `p/PERIOD w/WAGE`, `w/WAGE p/PERIOD` is also acceptable.
 Note that the command word and the item type should still come first.

-* `INDEX` refers to the index of the item (Company, Application, or Profile Item) in its respective displayed list of items unless stated otherwise.
+* `INDEX` refers to the index of the item (Company, Internship, Application, or Profile Item) in its respective displayed list of items unless stated otherwise.
 All `INDEX`es are positive integers *(1, 2, 3, ...)*.<br>

 </div>